Subscribe to

 A nice aspect of this way of building is that the packages it builds should not conflict with the system’s default Python, so you ought not to have any peculiar explosions in one of the many system packages that expect a specific Python version.
 Your new “python” package will be named “python25″, for example, and the interpreter will be named “python25″, too.

-18 Responses to “How to build safe, clean Python 2.5 RPMs for Fedora Core 6”
+22 comments on “How to build safe, clean Python 2.5 RPMs for Fedora Core 6

 Thanks for a nice/useful page.